 It set the model for the hit family sitcom.
 Lucy was a bad girl trapped in the life of a ‘50s housewife; her slapstick quest for fame and fortune ended in abject failure weekly.
 Both the antics and the humiliation entered the DNA of TV comedy, from Desperate Housewives to 30 Rock — writers can’t live without Lucy.
 Rapper Mellow Man Ace celebrates the breaking of an ethnic taboo; a drag performer celebrates Lucy as a freak.
 With novelist Oscar Hijuelos, producer Chuck Lorre, The Office’s Mindy Kaling, and a marriage counselor who has some advice for the bickering couple.

-Lucille Ball knew however big the star, TV was a writer’s medium.
-Indeed, every gesture, every glance, and every step was written into the script.
-In this bonus track, Gregg Oppenheimer — son of creator, producer, and head writer Jess Oppenheimer — reads a bit of the stage direction from the classic episode “Lucy is Enceinte.”
-Jess and Gregg Oppenheimer are the authors of Laughs, Luck... and Lucy: How I Came to Create the Most Popular Sitcom of All Time.
+Although Lucy's on-screen antics may have looked improvised, every gesture, glance, and step was written into the script.
+Gregg Oppenheimer — son of creator, producer, and head writer Jess Oppenheimer — reads a bit of telling stage direction from “Lucy is Enceinte.”
+Jess and Gregg Oppenheimer are the authors of Laughs, Luck... and Lucy.

 Bonus Track: Notes on a Scandal

 In 1955 Confidential Magazine, a Hollywood scandal rag, reported on Desi Arnaz’s supposed philandering.
-Dartmouth Film and TV professor Mary Desjardins explores the less desirable side effect of being a celebrity couple…
+Dartmouth film and television professor Mary Desjardins explores the less desirable side effect of being a celebrity couple.

-Slideshow: A Peek Behind-the-Scenes of I Love Lucy
+Slideshow: Behind the scenes of I Love Lucy